cllckn/decision-support-systems/README.md

 ### Module 2: Data Processing and Communication
 * Python for Data Processing:
   * Data manipulation with Python
   * Data cleaning and preprocessing
 * Kafka for Real-Time Data Streaming:
   * Introduction to Kafka and its role in DSS
   * Setting up Kafka producers and consumers
 * Integrating Kafka with Python
+* Essentials of Data Processing Paradigms
 * Parallel Processing with Apache Kafka
 * Hands-on exercises

-### Module 3: Building Web Services with Node.js
+### Module 3: Developing Web Applications And Web Services with Node.js
+* Web Application Architecture
-* Introduction to Node.js and Express.js
+* Introduction to Node.js
+* Developing web applications using HTML,CSS, JS and Node.js
-* Creating RESTful APIs for DSS
+* Developing RESTful APIs for DSS
+* Providing database support for the modules
-* Integrating Python-based models with Node.js APIs
+* Integrating Python-based models with Node.js APIs using Apache Kafka
-* Handling asynchronous operations
 * Hands-on exercises

 ### Module 4: Visualization and User Interface
-* jQuery for Interactive Visualizations:
 * Basics of jQuery and DOM manipulation
+* jQuery for Interactive Visualizations
+* Designing forms to provide user interactions
-* Integrating charts and graphs using libraries like Chart.js
+* Integrating visualization components
-* Building a user-friendly interface for DSS
+* Designing user interfaces for DSS
 * Hands-on exercises

 ### Module 5: Machine Learning for Decision Support